-- (a) "Advisory opinion" means: (i) a formal written opinion issued by the Board pursuant to §2-156-380(1) of the Ordinance; or (ii) written, electronic or oral guidance (then memorialized in a written record) rendered by Board staff in response to a question concerning any activity or subject that falls under the ambit of the Ordinance (referred to as "Informal Advisory Opinions" in Rule 3-2). - (b) "Board" means the Chicago Board of Ethics. - (c) "Chair" means the Chair of the Board. - (d) "City agency" means the City Council or any committee or subdivision thereof, any City department or other administrative unit, or commission, board or other division of the government of the City. - (e) "City Council employee" has the definition ascribed to the term in §2-55-010 of the Code.
+- (a) "Advisory opinion" means: (i) a formal written opinion issued by the Board pursuant to §2-156-380(l) of the Ordinance; or (ii) written, electronic or oral guidance (then memorialized in a written record) rendered by Board staff in response to a question concerning any activity or subject that falls under the ambit of the Ordinance (referred to as "Informal Advisory Opinions" in Rule 3-2). - (b) "Board" means the Chicago Board of Ethics. - (c) "Chair" means the Chair of the Board. - (d) "City agency" means the City Council or any committee or subdivision thereof, any City department or other administrative unit, or commission, board or other division of the government of the City. - (e) "City Council employee" has the definition ascribed to the term in §2-156-010(d-1) of the Code.

+Deleted: 55-010

+Deleted: of the Code

-- (f) "Days" means City business days. - (g) "Executive director" means the person appointed by the Mayor subject to approval of the City Council pursuant to §2-156-310 of the Ordinance. - (h) "Hearing officer" means an administrative law officer appointed by the Department of Administrative Hearings, in consultation with the Board of Ethics, to the dedicated function of conducting hearings on the merits pursuant to these Rules. - (i) "Investigating authority" means the Inspector General or the Legislative Inspector General. - (j) "Investigation" means an inquiry conducted by an investigating authority, as duly authorized under the Code, into an allegation or a complaint regarding a violation of the Ordinance. - (k) "Probable cause" means a reasonable ground for the Board to believe that the evidence that an investigating authority presents in an investigative report would constitute a violation of this chapter, if not overcome by any materials or evidence submitted by the subject pursuant to §2-156-385(3) of the Ordinance. - (l) "Request for an Investigation" means a request for an investigation based on an alleged violation of the Ordinance. - (m) "Representative" means the attorney and/or other representative, including a union representative, if any, of a person subject to an ethics investigation, probable cause finding, merits hearing or adjudication. - (n) "Staff" or "Board staff" means the persons employed by the Board, including the Executive Director. - (o) "Writing" means a hand-written, typed, scanned, word-processed, texted, instant messaged, or emailed document, regardless of the manner in which the Board receives or sends it.
+- (e-1) "City Council contractor" has the definition ascribed to the term in §2-156-010(d-2) of the Code - (f) "Days" means City business days - (g) "Executive director" means the person appointed by the Mayor subject to approval of the City Council pursuant to \$2-156-310 of the Ordinance. - (h) "Hearing officer" means an administrative law officer appointed by the Department of Administrative Hearings, in consultation with the Board of Ethics, to the dedicated function of conducting hearings on the merits pursuant to these Rules. - (i) "Investigating authority" means the Office of Inspector General.

+(j) "Investigation" means an inquiry conducted by an investigating authority, as duly authorized under the Code, into an allegation or a complaint regarding a violation of the Ordinance.

+(k) "Probable cause" means a reasonable ground for the Board to conclude that the evidence that an investigating authority presents in an investigative report, or any other factual information publicly available or presented to the Board, would constitute a violation of this chapter, if not overcome by any materials or evidence submitted by the subject.

+(1) "Request for an Investigation" means a request for an investigation based on an alleged violation of the

+(m) "Representative" means the attorney and/or other representative, including a union representative, if any, of a person subject to an ethics investigation, probable cause finding, merits hearing or adjudication.

+(n) "Staff" or "Board staff" means the persons employed by the Board, including the Executive Director,

+(o) "Writing" means a hand-written, typed, scanned, word-processed, texted, instant messaged, or emailed document, regardless of the manner in which the Board receives or sends it.